cloudfoundry/docs-running-cf/troubleshooting/troubleshooting-warden-services.md

 pool_size: 4096
 </pre>

-The rootfs and container depot position is labelled in yellow and they could offer some information on debugging.
-The Warden log is labelled in green and it records whether the Warden server started correctly and how it handled incoming requests.
+The rootfs and container depot position is labelled in yellow and could offer some information for debugging.
+The Warden log is labelled in green.
+It records whether the Warden server started correctly and how it handled incoming requests.
 The socket that the Warden server listens on is found at `/tmp/warden.sock`.

 Warden uses [Steno](https://github.com/cloudfoundry/steno) for logging.
 You can use `steno-prettify` to make it more human readable. `steno-prettify` is a gem that is installed with Warden so you can use it without additional installation after going into the `warden` directory: